On this page

 1. Rent a cloud Mac to access a real iOS Simulator.

-2. Check out third-party iPhone simulators like Smartface or Ripple.
+2. Check out third-party iPhone simulators that run in your browser.

 3. Set up macOS in a virtual machine.